-B. Internal Partnerships as outlined in the Internal Memorandum of Understanding.
+- B. Internal Partnerships as outlined in the Internal Memorandum of Understanding (IMOU).
 These partnerships should include a wide variety of departments, offices, and organizations within the institution of higher education.
-At a minimum, Campus Program partnerships must include:

-- 1. The institution of higher education's president or designee; - 2.
+At a minimum, Campus Program partnerships must include: - 1.
+The institution of higher education's president or designee; - 2.
 Student Affairs Administrator; - 3.
-Title IX Coordinators: - 4.
+Title IX Coordinators; - 4.
 Clery Act Compliance Officers and Campus Security Authorities; - 5.
 Campus-based victim service providers, if applicable; - 6.
 Campus law enforcement or department of public safety personnel; - 7.
-Campus housing authorities, if applicable: - 8.
-Campus disciplinary boards, judicial boards, and/or hearing officers; and - 9.
-Representatives from faculty, staff, and administrators.
+Campus housing authorities, if applicable; - 8.
+Campus disciplinary boards, conduct investigators and adjudicators, and/or hearing officers; and - 9.
+Representatives from faculty, staff, and administration.

-Please Note: Applicants that fail to include an Internal Memorandum of Understanding will not be considered for funding, and applicants that fail to include all of the partners mentioned above (if applicable) in the Internal Memorandum of Understanding will receive point deductions during the review process.
+Please Note: Applicants that fail to include an Internal Memorandum of Understanding will not be considered for funding, and applicants that fail to include all of the partners mentioned above (if applicable) in the Internal Memorandum of Understanding will receive point deductions during the application review process.

-Additional partners may also include departments/offices/organizations representing research and/or evaluation; students; especially victims/survivors of sexual and dating violence; clergy; diverse or underserved student populations; the athletic department; sororities and fraternities; student health centers; library administrators; the governing board; and student government.
+Additional partners may also include departments/offices/organizations representing research and/or evaluation; students, especially victims/survivors of sexual and dating violence; offices that address compliance with civil rights laws; post-doctoral students; visiting professors; general counsel; gender equity office; clergy; diverse or underserved student populations; the athletic department; sororities and fraternities;

+student health centers; library administrators; the governing board; and student government.